 Figure 6.
-The histograms of the distribution of Gaia proper motion position angle with errors < 0.4 rad among the matches with different χ^2 /ndf.
-Up figure uses the matches with χ^2 /ndf less than the median in this subsample 1.125.
-Low figure uses the matches with χ^2 /ndf greater than the median in this subsample 1.125.
-For comparison, green line shows the uniform distribution.
+Histograms of the distribution of Gaia proper motion position angles with errors <0.4 rad among the matches with different χ^2 /ndf.
+The top panel uses matches with χ^2 /ndf lower than the median in this subsample, 1.125.
+The bottom uses matches with χ^2 /ndf greater than the median in this subsample, 1.125.
+For comparison, the green line shows the uniform distribution.

-We see that the subsample of matches with large χ^2/ndf shows two peaks at $\bar{\psi} = 0$ and $\bar{\psi} = \pi$ that are significant, while the subsample with χ^2 /ndf below the median does not.
-A non-linear motion is one of the reasons why χ^2/ndf deviates from 1.
-The histogram at Figure 6b tells us that among the sources with non-linear motion, the fraction of objects with proper motions along or opposite to jet direction Comm 5 is disproportionately high.
-This dependence on angle $\bar{\psi}$ implies that the proper motion is caused by the photocenter changes parallel to the jet direction at least for a fraction of the sources.
+We see that the subsample of matches with large χ^2 /ndf shows two peaks at $\bar{\psi}=0$ and $\bar{\psi}=\pi$ that are significant, while the subsample with χ^2 /ndf below the median does not.
+A non-linear motion is one of the reasons why χ^2 /ndf deviates from 1.
+The histogram in Fig. 6(b) tells us that, among the sources with non-linear motion, the fraction of objects with proper motions along or opposite to the jet direction is disproportionately high.
+This dependence on angle $\bar{\psi}$ implies that the proper motion is caused by the photocentre changes parallel to the jet direction at least for a fraction of the sources.

-We expect that most optical flares happen close to the center of an AGN, either in the accretion disk or in the jet base.
-We can not directly see where the optical jet flares occur.
+We expect that most optical flares happen close to the centre of an AGN, either in the accretion disc or in the jet base.
+We cannot directly see where the optical jet flares occur.
 However, the following arguments apply.
-The radio variability is associated with the apparent jet base - the core (e.g., Kovalev et al. 2005; Lister et al. 2016).
-Optical synchrotron emission is more transparent with even brighter core and steeper jet spectrum (e.g., Mimica et al. 2009).
+The radio variability is associated with the apparent jet base - the core (e.g. Kovalev et al. 2005; Lister et al. 2016).
+Optical synchrotron emission is more transparent with an even brighter core and steeper jet spectrum (e.g. Mimica et al. 2009).
 As a result, the jet base is expected to be the prime source of optical flares.
-The correlation between direction of linear polarization between optical flares and radio core reported by Jorstad et al. (2007) confirms this.
+The correlation between the direction of linear polarization between optical flares and the radio core reported by Jorstad et al. (2007) confirms this.

 Brightening a jet component shifts the centroid temporarily and irregularly.
-We call this behavior jitter and we predicted it in Petrov & Kovalev (2017b).
-Unlike to proper motions of stars, extending the observation interval does not result in a convergence of a proper motion estimate to some value with small uncertainty.
+We call this behaviour jitter and we predicted it in Petrov & Kovalev (2017b).
+Unlike proper motions of stars, extending the observation interval does not result in a convergence of a proper motion estimate to some value with small uncertainty.
 Instead, it slowly converges to zero.
-Peaks at 0 and π in the histogram of $\bar{\psi}$ over the subsamples with high χ^2/ndf provide us the first evidence that predicted jitter indeed takes place.
-We used here estimates of AGN proper motions and χ^2/ndf as a proxy for jitter detection.
+Peaks at 0 and π in the histogram of $\bar{\psi}$ over the subsamples with high χ^2 /ndf provide us with the first evidence that the predicted jitter indeed takes place.
+We used here estimates of AGN proper motions and χ^2 /ndf as a proxy for jitter detection.